Abed-2000/walkdaplank/README.md

 The next order of business for Man Overboard is to enable remote live video feed to the crew from the swarm, improving real-time monitoring capabilities.
 Future plans include:

-- Integration with ship navigation systems for automatic course adjustments.
-- Implementing machine learning models to enhance detection accuracy.
-- Collaboration with cruise industry stakeholders to establish Man Overboard as an industry standard for maritime safety.

 ## 🛠️ Built with

 - OpenCV: Real-time image and video processing.